By Menachem Lubinsky, koshertoday.com

-Kosher stores used to compete only against other kosher stores, but of late they are looking over their shoulder at stores like Costco, Target, Trader Joe’s and even Wal-Mart.
+In the past, Kosher stores competed against other kosher stores, but of late they are looking over their shoulders at stores like Costco, Target, Trader Joe’s and even Wal-Mart.
+Full Story

 COSTCO CAN SELL CHEAPER BECAUSE THEY WORK ON A VERY SMALL MARKUP AND HAVE THEIR OWN DISTRIBUTION CENTERS TO DISTRIBUTE THE ITEMS THAT THEY CARRY.
 THEY WILL CARRY MORE AND MORE KOSHER ITEMS AS LONG AS THE MOMENTUM IS THERE AND THE KOSHER CONSUMERS COMMENT TO THEIR LOCAL GENERAL MANAGERS THAT THEY ARE VERY EXCITED ABOUT IT.
 TELL YOUR FRIEND’S ABOUT THE MONEY YOU’RE SAVING AND THEY WILL ALSO SHOP THERE.